vtmh/django-assessment/README.md

 Requirements:
 * do not use Django Admin, this needs to be built out customly.
+- Docker Containerization of app.
+Build your own Dockerfile and use docker-compose to `up` the system.
 - User Registration
     - No duplicate users
 - Login Interface